MSc Information Systems

 Our masters courses develop well-rounded professionals.
 We can bring you up to speed with the latest technology and management techniques.
 But we're also deeply concerned with the social, ethical and moral implications of the data revolution.

 This CILIP-accredited course includes modules in the Department of Computer Science.
 You can choose to specialise in systems or the advanced computing that powers them.

 Topics include information systems modelling, project management and the impact of information systems on society.
 You will also learn practical computing skills such as programming and security.

 Modules are taught by world-leading researchers, experts in database systems, information retrieval, extraction and speech recognition.
 We also invite guest lecturers from industry to share their experiences with you.

 1 year full-time/2-3 years part-time

-You'll need a first degree in any subject.
-Relevant work experience is an advantage, but we'll give equal consideration to candidates without experience.
+You'll need at least a 2.2 in any subject.
+Relevant work experience is an advantage, but we’ll give equal consideration to candidates without experience.

 Fees and funding